I See the Rain

-"I See the Rain" is a 1967 song recorded by The Marmalade, written by lead guitarist William Junior Campbell and vocalist Dean Ford (born Thomas McAleese).
+"I See the Rain" is a 1967 song by the Scottish rock band the Marmalade, written by lead guitarist William Junior Campbell and vocalist Dean Ford.

-This was the band's third CBS Records release, following their 1966 name change from Dean Ford and the Gaylords and change of label from Columbia (EMI) to CBS, and was one year before their first successful UK release "Lovin' Things".
-The self-penned recording was praised by Jimi Hendrix as the "best cut of 1967."
+Released as a single on 25 August 1967, "I See the Rain" was the band's third release on CBS Records, following their 1966 name change from Dean Ford and the Gaylords.
+It was praised by Jimi Hendrix as the "best cut of 1967."

-The recording charted for five weeks in the Netherlands that same year, reaching a peak position of 23 on the Dutch Top 40 charts.
-Graham Nash of The Hollies, contributed to the session, but it did not chart in the UK, although the track, with its distinct mid-1960s psychedelic feel, has since attained a cult following and has been covered by artists such as Susanna Hoffs of The Bangles and Matthew Sweet (see Under the Covers, Vol. 1).
-Canadian group The Great Flood made the RPM Top Singles Chart with their version, entering the chart on June 29, 1968 and peaking at number 83 two weeks later.
+The single charted for five weeks on the Dutch Top 40, peaking at number 23.
+It did not chart in the UK, but it has since attained a cult following.
+Canadian group the Great Flood made the RPM Top Singles Chart with their version, entering the chart on June 29 1968, and peaking at number 83 two weeks later.
+Susanna Hoffs and Matthew Sweet included a cover version on their 2006 covers album Under the Covers, Vol. 1.

-The Marmalade's original recording also was used in an advertisement campaign by Gap Inc. in 2002.
-A commercial was directed by the Coen brothers and featured Dennis Hopper and Christina Ricci.
+The Marmalade's original recording was used in a 2002 Gap Inc. television advertisement directed by the Coen brothers and featuring Dennis Hopper and Christina Ricci.